gctools-outilsgc/micro_service_template/README.md

 ## Solution Architecture

 This micro service template fits into a solution architecture that has an OpenID Connect provider and a Messaging Queue.
 In the Open Accessible Digital Workspace (OADW) solution architecture these requirements are filled by using [Concierge](https://github.com/gctools-outilsgc/concierge) (GCaccount) and [RabbitMQ](https://www.rabbitmq.com/).
 This template is used to create the various micro services within this architecture like the Profile as a Service, Collaboration Service, and Notification service mocked out below.
-In the `{project core}/examples` folder you will find some of the files that require modification for the setup of your micro service that include detailed examples.
+In the `./examples` folder you will find some of the files that require modification for the setup of your micro service that include detailed examples.

 ![OADW Solution Architecture example](./example/assets/OADW_Architecture-Walkthrough.png)